nickav/reactify/README.md

 ├── dist/             # Webpack builds the static site into this directory ├── package.json      # Dependencies
 └── src/              # All source code
+    ├── entry.js      # Webpack entry point
     ├── font/         # Font files
     ├── img/          # Images and SVGs
     ├── js/           # Javascript libraries and scripts ├── sass/         # Stylesheets
 ```

+## Reminders

+If you want to use this repo for your next project, make sure to make the following changes:

+1. Edit `config.json`, filling in the HTML metadata associated with your site.
+2. Edit `package.json` providing a `name`, `version`, `description`, `license`, and `repository.url`.
+3. Remove the `.git` folder, so that you start from a fresh commit history.
+4. Edit `LICENSE.md` and `README.md` files.

 [autoprefixer]: https://css-tricks.com/autoprefixer/
 [fetch]: https://github.com/github/fetch